SteffenSunde/vumat/README.md

 abaqus double job=modelabq user=kinematic Int

-For Abaqus to accept Fortran 90/95, it might be necessary to add "/free" compiler flag in abaqus environment file.
+For Abaqus to accept free format Fortran, it might be necessary to add "/free" compiler flag in abaqus environment file.